ShrutikaPawar01/Walmart-Store-System/README.md

 # Walmart-Store-System
+## Project Overview
-This project aims to revolutionize the way we handle store aisles and items by leveraging the power of linked lists and arrays.
-Our cutting-edge system is designed to enhance inventory management, streamline billing processes, and generate timely alerts to keep your store running smoothly and efficiently.
+This project is dedicated to designing and developing a state-of-the-art system for managing Walmart Store aisles and items using linked lists and arrays.
+Our solution is engineered to revolutionize inventory management, streamline billing processes, and generate proactive alerts, ensuring your store operates at peak efficiency.

+## Key Features
+- **Dynamic Inventory Management:** Flexibility with linked lists and efficiency with arrays.
+- **Seamless Billing Processes:** Integrated system and accurate transactions.
+- **Proactive Alert Generation:** Real-time notifications and automated alerts.